elliahu/HammockEngine/README.md

 # Hammock Engine 🔥
 Custom game engine using Vulkan API.

+# Roadmap 🚗
+The following points are milestones i would like to hit in near future:
+- [x] Model loading
+- [x] 3D transformations
+- [x] Basic lighting (Blinn-Phong illumination model)
+- [x] Collision detection using AABB (Axis-aligned Bounding Boxes)
+- [x] Basic UI system
+- [x] [Still improving] Materials, Textures and PBR
+- [ ] Shadows (somewhat done, but not completely)
+- [ ] Asset system and audio support
+- [ ] Reflections and Cubemaps
+- [ ] Physics and collisions
+- Will see what more

+## Currently working on (hot stuff)
+- Implementing shadow system that will handle all kind of shadow types and will be performant. (basic singular-source spot/directional shadow already implemented)
+- Code refactoring and rethinking architectural choices - mainly descriptor handling
+- Abstracting input into InputManager just like in SDL2 branch

 ## Engine dependencies 📚
 The following libraries are used:
 - [GLM](https://github.com/g-truc/glm) - Linear algebra (matrix and vector operations)